 In each case, Azure API Management provides the means to create and publish APIs, enforce their usage policies, control access, support the subscriber community, collect and analyze usage statistics, and report on performance.

-Since engaging with endjin, Aberdeen Standard Investments have gone on to build on the foundations of the API Economy Platform Blueprint, delivering business value on top of a solid architectural base, without lengthy set up or up-front design work.
-The patterns and templates provided in the blueprint mean that Aberdeen Standard Investments have clear guidance and examples for implementing specific workload scenarios so they can integrate new features rapidly and consistently.
+Since engaging with endjin, abrdn have gone on to build on the foundations of the API Economy Platform Blueprint, delivering business value on top of a solid architectural base, without lengthy set up or up-front design work.
+The patterns and templates provided in the blueprint mean that abrdn have clear guidance and examples for implementing specific workload scenarios so they can integrate new features rapidly and consistently.

 We recently completed a Microsoft Solution Assessment and line-by-line code review.
 The solution and code were rated high-quality and well-constructed.